There are more than 200 different Philodendrons in the Araceae family, according to the University of Florida.

 How Fast Does Philodendron birkin Grow?

-Philodendron birkin can grow nearly 4-inches a week.
+Philodendron birkin can grow nearly 4 inches a week.
 All parts of Philodendron birkin grow this rapidly, whether roots, stems, or leaves.
-Left to its own devices and given sufficient food, water, and the correct amount of sunlight, Philodendron birkin can quickly overwhelm unprepared gardeners.
+Left to its own devices and given sufficient food, water, and sunlight, Philodendron birkin can quickly overwhelm unprepared gardeners.

 Philodendron birkin is a Speedy Grower